Princess047/alx-system_engineering-devops/0x02-shell_redirections/README.md

--script 3 is displaying the content of two files for task 3 -script 4 is printing the command for displaying the last ten lines of a file for task 4 -script 5 is printing the command for displaying the first 10 lines of a file for task 5
+-script 3 is displaying the content of two files for task 3 -script 4 is printing the command for displaying the last ten lines of a file for task 4 -script 5 is printing the command for displaying the first 10 lines of a file for task 5 -script 6 is printing the command for displaying the third line of the file iacta.